Gamal Abdel Nasser Airbase

+RAF El Adem

+Prior to 31 March 1970, the airfield was known as Royal Air Force Station El Adem (العدم after the nearby settlement al Adm), and used by the RAF primarily as a staging post.
+This was for RAF and civil aircraft transiting from bases in Europe to others further East.

 Royal Air Force Station El Adem was the fuel stop for the BOAC aircraft carrying the new Queen Elizabeth II on her flight from Entebbe to London on 7 February 1952.

 In 1994, the remaining wreckage of Lady Be Good, a US Army Air Force (USAAF) B-24 Liberator heavy bomber that crashed-landed deep in the Libyan desert during WWII in 1943, was brought to the air base by a local Libyan team led by Dr. Fadel Ali Mohammed (tasked with recovering the plane wreck) for storage and safekeeping.
 The remnants of the aircraft still remain there.

 World War II

 The airfield was largely reconstructed in 1942 by the Royal Air Force (RAF) and brought into operational use on 12 December 1942.
 It was used during World War II by the RAF and the United States Army Air Forces during the North African Campaign against Axis forces.

 RAF units which used the airfield were: